skull image of temporal bone rotating

 Description:

-• Articulate with the mandible via the mandibular fossa.
+• Articulate with the mandible (lower jaw) via the mandibular fossa:

-• Mandibular condyle is rounded portion of mandible that articulates in the fossa.
+• Mandibular condyle is the rounded portion of mandible that articulates in the fossa to make the temporomandibular joint allowing for mouth movement.

 • Posterior to the fossa is the external auditory meatus (ear canal).